Fighting bureaucratic madness in Kenya in 17 steps!

 This is a TRUE story about dealing with bureaucratic madness in the 21st century – in Kenya, a country with one of the BEST business climates in Africa!

 The story contains no exaggeration in any way, rather on the contrary!

 I am not complaining, though!
 We succeeded, and I regret nothing of what I did.
-The lessons learned were valuable, and thing I know for sure, is that future containers to be brought in will be less complicated, as I know how to deal with it now.
+The lessons learned were valuable, and thing I know for sure, is that the next container will be less complicated, as I know how to deal with it now.

 Solar energy is a relatively young, yet fast-growing sector in Kenya, and having pulled this off once, now gives us a a great advantage over any competitor!
 If you’re one of them, feel free to use this as a guidebook, and keep in mind that I’ve left out the juiciest parts of the story! 😉